tiongsikng/docker/README.md

 Ports can be configured in the -p argument.

-`-- name <name>` specifies the container name, instead of randomly generated names by Docker.
+`--name <name>` specifies the container name, instead of randomly generated names by Docker.

 To link a Docker container with another Docker container, use `--link <container_to_link>:<container_to_link>`.
 Details on container linking at [Legacy Container Links website](https://docs.docker.com/network/links/).